richardlau/adoptium.infrastructurewiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure.md

 - An open, common, audited, build infrastructure for vendors to use (if they wish).
 - Providing a place to try out build infrastructure ideas that might one day be re-implemented in the OpenJDK project.

 To achieve this, we need people to help us maintain the infrastructure, tools and systems we use and rely on.
-If this is something you'd like to get involed with, this document provides an overview of how to get started.
+If this is something you'd like to get involved with, this document provides an overview of how to get started.

 If you want to get involved, please read on...

-# Access to the AdoptOpenJDK GitHub Organization.
+# Join the AdoptOpenJDK GitHub Organisation

 This is at https://github.com/AdoptOpenJDK.
 It's an open community so you should be able to access it.
-If you can't, please contact a member of the `admin-infrastructure` or `infrastructure` teams (see the [contacts](https://github.com/AdoptOpenJDK/openjdk-infrastructure/wiki/How-to-start-contributing-to-AdoptOpenJDK-Infrastructure#contacts) section below).
+If you can't, please contact a member of the `admin-infrastructure` team (see the [contacts](https://github.ibm.com/runtimes/infrastructure/wiki/Contributing-to-AdoptOpenJDK-Infrastructure#contacts) section below).

 # Join the infrastructure team

-The infrastructure team repository is at https://github.com/AdoptOpenJDK/openjdk-infrastructure.
-To access it, you'll need to join the `infrastructure` team.
-To request to be added to that team, go to the [AdoptOpenJDK Infrastructure repository](https://github.com/AdoptOpenJDK/openjdk-infrastructure) and create an issue requesting to be added.
+The `infrastructure` team repository is at https://github.com/AdoptOpenJDK/openjdk-infrastructure.
+To contribute to it, you'll need to join the `infrastructure` team.
+To do this, go to the [AdoptOpenJDK Infrastructure repository](https://github.com/AdoptOpenJDK/openjdk-infrastructure) and create an issue requesting to be added.
 The issue I created is [here](https://github.com/AdoptOpenJDK/openjdk-infrastructure/issues/156) if you want an example.

 A member of the `admin-infrastructure` section team will approve the issue and add you to the team.
 The approval itself does not automatically add you - that's there for traceability.
 You'll have to wait to be added.